 Strictly speaking, when my robots are in their performance mode, they aren’t robots at all but automata as they are obeying preprogrammed routines.
-The possible exception here is Clara 2.0 who moves her hand in response to the note she’s making on her theremin and to the sound of her guide track.
+The possible exception here is theremin-playing doll Clara 2.0 who moves her hand in response to the note she’s making on her theremin and to the sound of her guide track.
 I work like this as I need to co-ordinate the robots’ actions with live vocal and instrumental performance on the stage.
-I cue in every element of Spacedog songs using a Max/MSP patch.
-This talks to the robots via a ragbag of boards (whatever I’ve been able to extract from former exhibits): Arduinos, Phidgets and servo boards among them.
-I have various methods of triggering the robots during songs – the simplest is a trigger key at the top end of my (electric) piano.
+I control the robots in real-time using bespoke Max/MSP patches and a selection of microcontroller boards (whatever I’ve been able to extract from former exhibits), Arduinos and servo boards among them.
+I have various methods of triggering the robots during songs – and I use plenty of misdirection to keep the audience guessing about how the show is held together.

-Hugo has a modesty cover for his motors but I rarely use it.
+I’ve taken care of all the electronics, motors and coding of the robots.
+The housings and mountings were built in partnership with Colin Uttley.
+We’ve made a modesty cover for Hugo’s motors but I rarely use it.
 In general, I’ve resisted the temptation to cover up the workings of the robots and make them as neat and tidy as the laptops they’ve replaced.
-This is because I’ve found the audience find the robots more magical when they can see their motors, wires and levers.
-Again, I think this may be partly down to the novelty of seeing some electromechnical devices on the stage.
+The audience seem to find the robots particularly unsettling – uncanny – when they can see their motors, wires and levers.
+I think this may be partly down to the novelty of seeing some electromechnical devices on the stage.
+Perhaps this also relates to the idea of the ‘unhidden’ (one interpretation of the word Unheimlich) – it’s disturbing to see the guts of a machine which seems to have some kind of animacy.
 I also think some scrappiness emphasises the robots’ identities as one-off, hacked objects.
-I feel this increases the sense of jeopardy – the anxiety over whether the robots will make it through the show.
-Perhaps this is cheating – but I like to think I’m working in the tradition of those old-school plate spinners who deliberately make the plates look a little too wobbily.
+And it increases the sense of jeopardy – the anxiety over whether the robots will make it through the show.
+Perhaps this is cheating – but I like to think I’m working in the tradition of those old-school plate spinners who deliberately make the plates look a little too wobbly.